Run3HmmAnalysis/copperhead/README.md

 ![Nanoaod](https://github.com/kondratyevd/hmumu-coffea/actions/workflows/nanoaod.yml/badge.svg)
 ![Delphes](https://github.com/kondratyevd/hmumu-coffea/actions/workflows/delphes.yml/badge.svg)

-The framework was originally designed for the [Run 2 H→µµ search](https://inspirehep.net/literature/1815813) by the CMS Collaboration.
-The results in the channel targeting the VBF Higgs production mode were reproduced with 1% precision.
+The framework was originally designed for the [search for the Higgs boson decays into two muons](https://inspirehep.net/literature/1815813) with the CMS detector at the Large Hadron Collider.
+The published results in the channel targeting the VBF Higgs production mode were reproduced with 1% precision.

+Currently the framework is under development to integrate both of the main Higgs production modes (ggH and VBF), and predict the sensitivity of the CMS H→µµ analysis in LHC Run 3 and at HL-LHC.

+### Data formats, packages and tools used in the implementation
-The data processing is implemented via [columnar approach](https://indico.cern.ch/event/759388/contributions/3306852/attachments/1816027/2968106/ncsmith-how2019-columnar.pdf), making use of the tools implemented in [Coffea](https://github.com/CoffeaTeam/coffea) package.
-The inputs to the framework can be in `NanoAOD` format (for LHC Run 2 and Run 3 analyses), or in `Delphes` format (for HL-LHC predictions).
+The data processing is implemented via [columnar approach](https://indico.cern.ch/event/759388/contributions/3306852/attachments/1816027/2968106/ncsmith-how2019-columnar.pdf), making use of the tools provided by [coffea](https://github.com/CoffeaTeam/coffea) package.
+The inputs to the framework can be in `NanoAOD` format (for Run 2 and Run 3 analyses), or in `Delphes` format (for HL-LHC predictions).

+- In the first stage of the processing includes event and object selection, application of corrections, and construction of new variables.
+The data columns are handled via coffea's `NanoEvents` format which relies on *jagged arrays* implemented in [AwkwardArray](https://github.com/scikit-hep/awkward-1.0) package, then converted to flat [Pandas](https://github.com/pandas-dev/pandas) dataframes and saved as [Apache Parquet](https://github.com/apache/parquet-format) files.
+- The second stage of the processing (WIP) contains / will contain training and evaluation of MVA methods (boosted decision trees, deep neural networks), event categorization, parametric fits, producing and plotting histograms, and preparing the datacards for statistical analysis.
+The second stage mainly relies on Pandas dataframe, and uses [scikit-hep/hist](https://github.com/scikit-hep/hist) and [scikit-hep/mplhep](https://github.com/scikit-hep/mplhep) for histogramming and plotting, respectively.

 The analysis workflow is efficiently parallelised using [dask/distributed](https://github.com/dask/distributed) with either a local cluster, or a distributed `Slurm` cluster.
-Job distribution can also be done using [Apache Spark](https://github.com/apache/spark), but it leads to failures when processing large datasets due to unresolved memory issues.
+Job distribution in the first stage can also be performed using [Apache Spark](https://github.com/apache/spark), but it leads to failures when processing large datasets due to unresolved memory issues.

 ### Installation instructions (tested at Purdue Hammer cluster):
 ```bash